danainjax/is-it-ok/NOTES.md

 Build notes:

-_- Build nav bar
-_- Build Movie Show page
-[a] Make cards smaller and picture resolution more crisp.
-[2] Nav bar, start with one link
-[3] onClick on movie card take to a page with more info on the movie, (show page) [4] Build a review model/form - remember key categories to include in the review: Violence, Sex, Language, etc.
+[1] Build a review model/form - remember key categories to include in the review: Violence, Sex, Language, etc.
+[2] Make searchbar work
-[5] Will need to build a login at this point
+[2] Will need to build a login at this point
-[6] Associate the reviews to the movie through the user model [7] Create an icon for the browser for movie safe
+[3] Associate the reviews to the movie through the user model [4] Make cards smaller and picture resolution more crisp.
+[5] Create an icon for the browser for movie safe
-[8] Create a logo for movie safe on Canva
+[6] Create a logo for movie safe on Canva

-\*Then, work more on api and what data we are pulling thru.
-1 - Need capability to search for a movie, Build search bar.
-Movies in the last three months are priority/current movies or movies in the last year.

-# Requirements [ 8/12 ]
+# Requirements [ 11/12 ]

 [X] The code should be written in ES6 as much as possible